+The Freedom Tower in New York City took more than seven years to complete.
+A 57-storey building in China took 19 days.
 The Chinese high-rise was nowhere near as complex as the 104-storey building in the heart of the Big Apple, but less than three weeks from ground-level to sky is still breathtakingly impressive.

 How was such a remarkable feat achieved?
 The answer is simple.
 Emerging technologies and advancements in automation are revolutionising the construction industry.
 In this blog we take a closer look at the transformations taking place.

 The robots are not coming.
 They have arrived.
 With each passing year we are getting closer to a world in which structures can be built without the need for human labour.

 Multiple emerging technologies are being used to gather date, automate processes and construct buildings almost totally unmanned.
 Not surprisingly but perhaps more worryingly for the traditional manual worker, this is happening with greater accuracy, precision and speed.

 Inspections and modern methods of approval play a crucial role in construction.
 Before any foundations can be laid, a site needs to be examined to comprehend aspects such as vegetation, drainage, soil and surface space to name but a few elements of the detailed criteria involved.

 As the construction unfolds, inspections remain crucial to ensure compliance, quality, safety and progress.
 On a traditional building site, each of these undertakings are performed manually.
 That’s not only time-consuming but, in certain conditions, dangerous.
 In the future, state-of-the-art drones could be deployed to do the job.
 This may mean digital data can be collected quickly, efficiently and cost effectively, enabling decisions to be made in real time.
 But, at the moment, that is some way off.’